NVIDIA/aistore/docs/etl.md

 ## ETL Pod Lifecycle

 ETL follows a structured lifecycle to enhance observability.
-The lifecycle consists of three stages: `Initializing`, `Running`, and `Stopped`.
+The lifecycle consists of three stages: `Initializing`, `Running`, and `Aborted`.
 This design prevents ETL from consuming resources when not in use while maintaining visibility into failures.

 ### Lifecycle Stages & Transitions